 To date, the renovated building is functioning in the Psychiatric Clinic of Surami that meets the standards of the treatment and living conditions - the overall temperature requirements are maintained (central heating); safe lightning (LED panel); washrooms are properly arranged; beneficiaries receive the meal in the dining-hall 4 times a day; the internal perimeter of the clinic is being disinfected; cloths, linen and the individual hygienic items are being washed and disinfected as well; beneficiaries are being monitored by the staff (nurse assistant) 24 hours a day; beneficiaries are provided with necessary medicine; if needed, the clinic ensures the continuity of medical treatment in case of somatic diseases (the clinic has made formal agreements with family doctor, surgeon, dentist, narcologist, neurophatologist, gynecologist); the laboratory, intensive care ward and the isolation ward of the clinic are equipped with modern apparatus (2018).

-With the support of the MOHLSA, renovation works are still ongoing within the clinic after completion of which the new wing will be added to the stationary block that will contribute to further advancement of the medical services in the clinic.
+With the support of the MOHLSA, renovation works s was finalized within the clinic and there are the new block for inpatient beneficiaries. that .

 Please, refer to the annex 2.